blumenthal/brics_3d_jni/java/README.md

 What is it?
 -----------

-This project represnts the Java part of the wrapper.
+This project represents the Java part of the wrapper.
 It is a set of of Java classes for basic querying and modification of the RSG.
 Currently it wraps the ["High-level API"](http://www.best-of-robotics.org/brics_3d/worldmodel.html#worldmodel_secene_objects_api ) which essentially reduces the usage of the world model to so called *SceneObjects*.